epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 - Clone the beamline repository at a specific tag to a temporary folder
 - install the resulting chart into the cluster
 - remove the temporary folder
+- helm templating for making multiple similar IOCs is not available
+- no centralized access to ioc shell or debug shell - instead you must ssh to the correct server first.

 ### Repositories

 All of the assets required to manage a set of IOC Instances for a beamline are held in repositories.

 Thus all version control is done via these repositories and no special locations in a shared filesystem are required.
 (The legacy approach at DLS relied heavily on know locations in a shared filesystem).

 In the **epics-containers** examples all repositories are held in the same github organization.
 This is nicely contained and means that only one set of credentials is required to access all the resources.

 There are many alternative services for storing these repositories, both in the cloud and on premises.
 Below we list the choices we have tested during the POC.

 The classes of repository are as follows: